microsoft/BotFramework-Composer/README.md

 To test the bot you are creating with the Composer you need to run the Bot Project that comes with the Composer.

-Open a new terminal windows.
+Open a new terminal window.
 Navigate to the Bot Framework Composer repo.
 In the repo, navigate to the **BotProject** folder.
 Run the following command:
 ```
 dotnet run
 ```